samuliohman/big_data_platform/assignment-3-907815/reports/Assignment-3-Report.md

 *(Weighted factor for grades = 2)*

 ## 3.1 Integration with an External RESTful Service
-  - Assume that you have an external RESTful (micro) service, which accepts a batch of data (processed records), performs an ML inference, and returns the result.
-  - How would you integrate such a service into your current platform and suggest the tenant to use it in the streaming analytics?
-  - Explain what the tenant must do in order to use such a service.
-  - *(1 point)*

 To integrate an external RESTful microservice (which accepts a batch of processed records, performs ML inference, and returns results) into our platform, we incorporate a REST call into the streaming pipeline using Spark Structured Streaming's `foreachBatch` functionality.
 This allows each micro-batch of silver data to be forwarded to the ML service.